GregAsgaard/.github.io/README.md

 ## email: greg.asgaard at gmail dot com

-A passion for lifelong learning in clinical science and practice has led to the development of skills for success in a range of settings.
+Pursuit of lifelong learning in clinical science and practice has developed skills for success in a range of settings.

 ## _Work Experience_